btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 HELLO
 ```

 So far, so good.
-We need to look at the process information on the host in `/proc`, so let's get the PID number from the container environment:
+We need to look at the process information on the host in `procfs`, so let's get the `pid` number from the container environment:

 ```bash
 # echo $$
 2521485
 ```

-> As aforementioned, the [Bash and Bourne special parameter] `$$` expands to the process ID of the shell (in a subshell, it's always the PID of the invoking shell).
+> As aforementioned, the [Bash and Bourne special parameter] `$$` expands to the process ID of the shell (in a subshell, it's always the `pid` of the invoking shell).

 As expected, it's a high number because the process has inherited the `pid` namespace of its parent.
 We can use `ps` to confirm that: